Mets' Conforto, McNeil likely out until late June - WHIZ News

 “Probably when I spoke before, the word ‘setback’ to me implied something more specific,” Scott said.
 “So it’s kind of semantics a little bit.
 So obviously, when we’re backing off, like I said back then, what we’ve done, that probably falls under setback in a different way.”

 New York was down to its fourth-string center fielder following injuries to Brandon Nimmo (bone bruise left index finger), Albert Almora Jr. (bruised left shoulder) and Kevin Pillar (multiple facial fractures).
 Fargas was hurt on an unsuccessful attempt to catch a fourth-inning drive by Colorado’s Garrett Hampson and sprained the AC joint in his left shoulder.
-Fargas, playing his seventh big league game, finished the inning but then was replaced at the start of the fifth.
+Fargas, playing his seventh big league game, finished the inning but then was replaced at the start of the fifth and sent for tests.

 In addition, Yamamoto left Sunday’s game at Miami with soreness in his pitching shoulder.
 He was having an MRI on Monday and likely will go on the injured list Tuesday, when ace Jacob deGrom is set to be activated following right side tightness that has sidelined him since May 9.